Roots: The Saga of an American Family: Historical accuracy

 Haley called his novel "faction" and acknowledged that most of the dialogue and incidents were fictional.
 But, he claimed to have traced his family lineage back to Kunta Kinte, a West African taken from the village of Juffure in what is now The Gambia.
 Haley also suggested his portrayal of life and figures among the slaves and masters in Virginia and North Carolina were based on facts which he had confirmed through historical documents.

 In the concluding chapter of Roots, Alex Haley wrote:

 To the best of my knowledge and of my effort, every lineage statement within Roots is from either my African or American families' carefully preserved oral history, much of which I have been able conventionally to corroborate with documents.
 Those documents, along with the myriad textural details of what were contemporary indigenous lifestyles, cultural history, and such that give Roots flesh have come from years of intensive research in fifty-odd libraries, archives, and other repositories on three continents.

 Some historians and genealogists suggested Haley did not rely on factual evidence as closely as he represented.
 They said that there are serious errors with Haley's family history and historical descriptions of the period preceding the Civil War.

 The novel was among the first widely read works of fiction to offer a detailed portrayal of the Middle Passage—the transatlantic journey endured by enslaved Africans.
 It depicts the physical and psychological trauma of the voyage, including confinement, sensory deprivation, and violence aboard the slave ship.
-This representation introduced the horrors of the Middle Passage to a broad American audience and contributed to the public's understanding of slavery as a deeply personal and embodied experience.
+This representation introduced the horrors of the Middle Passage to a broad American audience and contributed to the public's understanding of slavery.